Religious differences and guiding

 Don't focus on one faith

-If a volunteer, parent or girl has told you about their religious beliefs, it is useful to ask questions to help you make sure that they are fully involved in guiding.
+Remember to always talk to the young member and their parent/carer before making any assumptions.
+If a volunteer, parent/carer or girl has told you about their religious beliefs, it is useful to ask questions to make sure you understand how to include them in guiding.

 This can include:

 - is there anything that you need to consider when planning the programme, for example, activities that they would not be able to take part in?

 - are there days that they won’t be able to attend for religious reasons?

 - are there any fasting days they participate in?

 Always give members all the information about events, including who will be attending and what activities are planned.
 This will allow for them to make an informed decision about whether they attend.

 Remember, religious parades are not part of the Girlguiding programme.
 No young member should attend a faith-based parade without consent from their parent or carer, and taking part in any religious act must always be voluntary.